LouisMazel/maz-ui/apps/docs/src/guide/migration-v5.md

 1. Bump **Node to ≥ 20** and confirm your audience has modern browsers (see below).
 2. If your **custom CSS** uses `hsl(var(--maz-<color>))`, simplify to `var(--maz-<color>)`.
+3. Rename `import 'maz-ui/styles'` to `import 'maz-ui/style.css'` (and `maz-ui/aos-styles` → `maz-ui/aos.css`).
+4. If you imported anything via `maz-ui/src/...`, switch to the public subpath (e.g. `maz-ui/components/MazBtn`).
-3. That's it for most apps.
+5. That's it for most apps.
 Everything else is opt-in.

 ## Prerequisites